Yango Targets Worldwide Expansion with Global Operational Office Launch at Dubai Internet City in 2023

+● Agreement signed at GITEX Global 2023 to formally welcome Yango to Dubai Int ernet City

+● New operational office to expand technology company’s footprint on a worldwide scale

-(MENAFN- Hkstrategies) Dubai, UAE, 18 October 2023: Yango, a technology company dedicated to enhancing local communities through global innovations, has announced plans for a new global operational office that will be officially opened during the fourth quarter of 2023 in the vibrant business landscape of Dubai Internet City, the region’s leading tech hub and part of TECOM Group PJSC.
+Dubai, UAE, 19 October 2023: Yango, a technology company dedicated to enhancing local communities through global innovations, has announced plans for a new global operational office that will be officially opened during the fourth quarter of 2023 in the vibrant business landscape of Dubai Internet City, the region’s leading tech hub and part of TECOM Group PJSC.

 The strategic move to establish Yango’s global operational office represents a significant milestone to oversee operations of its myriad services, such as Yango ride-hailing; Yango Delivery, a last-mile delivery solution provider; and Yango Tech, which offers proprietary technologies that enable retailers to transition to an e-commerce framework, in addition to other upcoming initiatives.